AwesomeCronk/ACP/notes.md

 ### install

 1. Fetch package data (from file or repository)
+2. If from file, copy the file to sourcefiles repository
-2. Pick compatible version/platform
+3. Pick compatible version/platform
-3. If already installed, skip unless --reinstall argument
+4. If already installed, skip unless --reinstall argument

 For package typedefs:

-1. Process file and link directories (create dirs, set env vars)
+5. Process file and link directories (create dirs, set env vars)
-2. Save a copy in `paths.userTypedefs` or `paths.systemTypedefs`
+6. Save a copy in `paths.userTypedefs` or `paths.systemTypedefs`  (use package name, not file name)

 For regular packages:

-4. Save to catalog, mark "partially installed"
+5. Save to catalog, mark "partially installed"
-5. Process files
+6. Process files
-6. Set up links
+7. Set up links
-7. Save a copy of package file in `paths.userInstalledPackages` or `paths.systemInstalledPackages`
 8. Mark "installed" in catalog

 ### uninstall